p2p-ws1516/local-search/README.md

 ##Iteration 1

+* Setup *Elixir* project
+* Implement CLI
 * Implement simple Gnutella 0.4 using location (radius) as a simple filtering criterion.
-* Requests are simply flooded and without respect to the location.
+* Note: Requests are simply flooded and without respect to the location.

 ##Iteration 2